Kenneth Lacovara, PhD

 During five expeditions to southern-most South America, my students and I excavated over 16-tons of fossilized remains from Late Cretaceous deposits.
 Most of this material pertains to extremely large titanosaurian dinosaurs, representing one or more new species.
 One new holotype under description represents the most complete skeleton known for a dinosaur in the top class of mass.
 The analysis of this specimen provides an unprecedented opportunity to study the anatomy, biomechanics, and evolution of some of the largest land creatures ever.

-I am also a member of the Bahariya Dinosaur Project, based in the Egyptian Sahara, and collaborate with Dr. Hai Lu You (Chinese Academy of Geological Sciences) and Dr. Matthew Lamanna (Carnegie Museum of Natural History) on the evolution of Cretaceous ornithurine birds from the middle Cretaceous of China.
+I am also a member of the Bahariya Dinosaur Project, based in the Egyptian Sahara, and collaborate with Hai Lu You, PhD (Chinese Academy of Geological Sciences) and Matthew Lamanna, PhD (Carnegie Museum of Natural History) on the evolution of Cretaceous ornithurine birds from the middle Cretaceous of China.
 In the laboratory, my students and I have isolated endogenous biomolecules from Paleogene- and Cretaceous-age fossils and are developing geochemical model pathways for the preservation of ancient tissues.
 Locally, my students and I study the Cretaceous fauna of southern New Jersey.
 Our recently excavated 65 million year old New Jersey crocodilian, Thoracosaurus neocesariensis, is currently on display in the lobby of Stratton Hall at 32nd & Chestnut streets.

 Ibiricu, L.M., R.D.
 Martinez, M.C.
 Lamanna, K.J.
 Lacovara, 2010, Ornithopoda remains from the Late Cretaceous Bajo Barreal Formation (Lake Colhue Huapi), Chubut Province, Argentina, Annals of Carnegie Museum, v.
 79, p.
 29-40.